zeisler/active_mocker/README.md

 [![Gitter chat](https://badges.gitter.im/zeisler/active_mocker.png)](https://gitter.im/zeisler/active_mocker)
 [![Gittip](http://img.shields.io/gittip/zeisler.svg)](https://www.gittip.com/zeisler/)

-## Version 2.0 Notice
-I am working very hard to bring out the next version, that brings the long awaited decoupling from schema.rb.
-To make this feature possible I've been rewriting a lot of the mock generation code, it's been a lot of work and there is still more to do.
-If you gain benefit from this project and would like to speed up the release consider [donating some money](https://www.gittip.com/zeisler/).
-Just think of how much time this gem has or could save you by having faster tests.

 ## Description
-ActiveMocker creates mocks classes from ActiveRecord models.
-Allowing your test suite to run very fast by not loading Rails or a database.
-It parses the schema.rb and the defined methods on a model then generates a ruby file that can be included within a test.
-The mock file can be run by themselves and come with a partial implementation of ActiveRecord.
-Attributes and associations can be used just the same as in ActiveRecord.
-Methods will have the correct arguments but raise an NotImplementedError when called.
-Mocks are regenerated when the schema is modified so your mocks will not go stale; preventing the case where your units tests pass but production code fails.
+ActiveMocker creates mock classes from ActiveRecord models, allowing your test suite to run at breakneck speed.
+This can be done by not loading Rails or hitting a database.
+The models are read dynamically and statically so that ActiveMocker can generate a Ruby file to require within a test.
+The mock file can be run by itself and comes with a partial implementation of ActiveRecord.
+Attributes and associations can be used the same as in ActiveRecord.
+Methods have the same argument signature but raise a NotImplementedError when called, allowing you to stub it with a mocking framework, like RSpec.
+Mocks are regenerated when the schema is modified so your mocks won't go stale, preventing the case where your units tests pass but production code fails.

 Examples from a real apps